It's Your Call (song)

 "It's Your Call" is a song written by Liz Hengber, Bruce Burch and Shawna Harrington-Burkhart, and recorded by American country music artist Reba McEntire.
-It was released in May 1993 as the third and final single and title track from her album, It's Your Call.
-The song reached #5 on the Billboard Hot Country Singles & Tracks chart in July 1993.
+It was released in May 1993 by MCA Records as the third and final single and title track from her eighteenth studio album, It's Your Call (1992).
+The song reached number five on the US Billboard Hot Country Singles & Tracks chart in July 1993.

 Music video

 The video for this song was directed by Jon Small.
 Compared to many other of Reba's videos of the time, the video for this song is very simple, showing Reba performing the song under many blue strobe lights.